 The pressure is on for retail and hospitality business leaders to manage their workforces well.
 A new report from HR.com and sponsored by Ceridian revealed the key workforce management issues these businesses are dealing with, and how they can potentially address these challenges.

+The higher the turnover in your organization, the more susceptible you’ll be to increased costs which makes retention an important focus.
 The most widely cited challenge for the retail and hospitality industries is retaining employees – in fact, 76% of respondents said this was a challenge.
 This could be due to a number of factors, including the tight labor market and low unemployment rate.
 The strong labor market is also making recruitment more difficult.
 This issue was cited as a major challenge by about half of participants.

 Interestingly, many respondents don’t have access to real-time turnover data – so they’re not able to immediately investigate areas that may affect retention and recruiting.
 Only a little more than one-quarter of respondents say their organizations have real-time data about turnover, and just 13% have real-time access to data that shows how turnover is affecting the company overall.

+Another challenge is organizational readiness for legislative changes and government audits.
 When citing the top factors that make it most difficult for them to stay in compliance with changing laws and regulations, participants said complexity (58%) and lack of time (50%) were the top two.
 Participants also said the pace of change is a key issue, with constantly changing regulations making it challenging to comply with rules that impact scheduling, compensation, and other workforce management issues.

 The report also found that lack of employee training can play a role in organizations’ struggles to remain compliant, which could be related to the retention and recruiting issues mentioned above.